mdclegacyI0/module-three-study-guide/04-react-state.md

 ## Creating state using React Hooks

-- Why do we import `useState` inside of brackets?
+- Why do we import `useState` inside of brackets? because it is a named function being imported from React and is not a default.
 - What does `mode` represent?
+Its the state (the way it starts) set by the destructing of useState and set in parenthesis.
 - What does `setMode` represent?
+The way we are updating the value
-- Why are we passing the string `'light'` to the `useState` hook?
+- Why are we passing the string `'light'` to the `useState` hook? it sets the state

 ```jsx
 import { useState } from "react";